Eb0nY-April14/rockhistory/README.md

 It is designed to be responsive on all device sizes and accessible on a range of devices thereby making it easy to navigate through and find useful and relevant content.

 ## Existing Features

+* Header

+    * The header acts as a window to the entire website.
+It contains the organisation's Logo to the right and the website name to the left of the page.

 * Navigation Bar